riffnshred/nhl-led-scoreboard/README.md

 ## Tutorials from other source (DIY websites, reddit etc...)
 >"I fallowed instructions from somewhere and I'm having issues"

 This project is new and is in constant evolution.
-Please read the documentation and fallow the instructions provided in this repository.
+Please read the documentation and instructions to install and run this software provided here.

 ## Requirements (START HERE)